casper-network/docs-redux/condor/index.md

 Casper v2.0 introduces a number of improvements aimed at removing some limitations of the Casper platform and dealing with technical debt.
 Some of the limitations in Casper 1.X were due to architectural decisions that impeded efforts to introduce new features without breaking existing systems.

 #### Casper Sidecar

-In Casper 2.0, the existing RPC service has been moved outside of the node software itself.
-In Casper 1.X, the RPC service existed as an HTTP server which was built into the node software itself.
-This meant that the RPC server was tightly coupled to the node software, could not be updated without updating the node software, and executed in the same process space as the node.
-The result of this was that any extension of the RPC surface necessitated a full network upgrade to deliver.
+In Casper 2.0, the existing JSON RPC service has been moved outside of the node software itself.
+In Casper 1.X, the JSON RPC service existed as an HTTP server which was built into the node software itself.
+This meant that the JSON RPC server was tightly coupled to the node software, could not be updated without updating the node software, and executed in the same process space as the node.
+The result of this was that any extension of the JSON RPC surface necessitated a full network upgrade to deliver.

 In Casper 2.0, the JSON RPC has been moved to a separate process, known as the [Sidecar](https://docs.casper.network/operators/setup/casper-sidecar/).
 This step brings a few improvements:

 - It allows for better process isolation and makes it easier to run and debug node processes.
 - The Sidecar provides a way to surface Contract Level Events, which opens up some interesting possibilities for node interactions.
+[What's this about?
+Did we mean that sidecar is a way to materialize and long-term store events via the ability to store sse events?]
 - The separation of the Sidecar into a new codebase means that enhancements to the RPC API can now be accomplished without changing the node binary, necessitating a network upgrade.
+- [Sidecar has also a SSE part that alows to broadcast and store/retrieve historic sse events, should we advertise that in this doc?]

 #### Expanded API Integration Options
 Casper 2.0 introduces some extensions to the ways in which you can interact with the Casper Network.